8x8-dxi/ContactNowAPI/README.md

 8. ~~agent.php~~

-    The agent endpoint allows an agent to manipulate live calls and status change.
+    The agent endpoint allows an agent to manipulate live calls and and make status changes.
 To use this endpoint you would have to constantly poll to receive any state change.
-This is where API v3 comes in as its implement a WebSocket layer to aid a push notification mechanism for when it detect a change in status.
+This is where API v3 comes in as it implements a WebSocket layer to aid a push notification mechanism for when it detects a change in status.

 ## PHP Client Script
-This part of the documentation will aim to simplify CRUD*ing* the API.
-The php client script contains functions which act as API wrappers functions.
-The aim is to save you some valuable time of trying to understand the semantics of the core API.
+This part of the documentation aims to simplify CRUD*ing* the API.
+The php client script contains functions which act as API wrapper functions.
+The aim is to save you some valuable time when trying to understand the semantics of the core API.